ditinjoo/guitar-shop/README.md

-# 🎸 Online Guitar Shop

-A modern React application for browsing guitar brands, models, and specifications.
-Built with Apollo Client and GraphQL for efficient data fetching.

-## 🚀 Features

 - **Guitar Brands Page**: Browse all available guitar brands with images
 - **Guitar Models Page**: View models for each brand with search and filter functionality